-There will be no course changes in the first two weeks of school.
-Counselors will make changes only for the following reasons:
+Counselors will only make changes for the following reasons:

 - 1. Incomplete schedule or insufficient credits. - 2.
 A course scheduled in error by the school. - 3.
 Changes needed as the result of courses failed in June. - 4.
 Changes needed as the result of successful completion of summer school. - 5.
 Changes needed to meet a particular college or post-secondary program entry requirement.